FREQUENTLY ASKED QUESTIONS (FAQs)

 Q - Can you make a new profile of a guard if it’s not in your sets already?

 A - Yes, we can but we would need to be confident of a reasonable number of sales to commission the production of new rollers and the R&D needed to make the first sets.
-We have just successfully done this for flat-tank Norton guards and are in the process of commissioning rollers to make 1926-34 Harley Pup fenders.
+We have just successfully done this for flat-tank Norton guards and 1926-34 Harley Pup fenders.
 We are also happy to discuss a shared investment if you have a custom or very rare shape in mind.

 Q - Do you do bulk orders?